mailgun/documentation/source/user_manual.rst

 **Unsubscribes Webhook**

-You can specify a webhook URL in the 'Webhooks' tab of your Control Panel.
+You can specify a webhook URL in the ``Webhooks`` tab of your Control Panel.
 When a user unsubscribes, Mailgun will invoke the webhook with the following parameters:

 .. container:: ptable